 WHO WE ARE

-Teen Readers Society (TRS) is a grass-roots, 501 (c)(3) nonprofit public benefit organization working to reverse declining reading rates among teenagers.
+Teen Readers Society (TRS) is a grass-roots, 501 (c)(3) nonprofit public benefit organization working to reverse declining reading rates among teenagers and getting books into the hands of vulnerable and low-income youth who lack adequate access to reading.
 TRS is unique: all of our programs, initiatives and content are driven and curated by teens and young adults.

 While reading rates are at an all-time low both among adolescents and adults, research suggests that reading for pleasure is steadily disappearing from the everyday lives of young people – regardless of gender, ethnicity, geographic location and socioeconomic status – and this has far reaching consequences.

 Reading for pleasure is extremely beneficial for our emotional well-being as well as personal and intellectual development.
 The feeling of ‘losing one’s self’ while reading promotes deep relaxation comparable to meditation, countering depression, anxiety and stress.
 It also helps develop our ability to focus for longer periods of time, creating lifelong learning habits and a deeper understanding of an increasingly complex world.
 Reading increases imagination, empathy and self-confidence.
 Some research suggests that reading for pleasure is more important for educational success than socio-economic status.
 On a societal level, a population that reads is essential for a well-functioning liberal democracy.